 WHEN CAN WE ACCEPT CONTRIBUTIONS?

-Member's age at time of contribution Personal contributions - made by the member (e.g. personal concessional or non-concessional contributions) Voluntary employer contributions (e.g. salary sacrifice, other employer contributions in excess of SG) Other contributions (spouse contributions) Mandated employer contributions (e.g. SG contributions made under an industrial award) Downsizer contributions
+Member's age at time of contribution Personal contributions - made by the member (e.g. personal concessional or non-concessional contributions) Voluntary employer contributions (e.g. salary sacrifice, other employer contributions in excess of SG) Other contributions(spouse contributions) Mandated employer contributions(e.g. SG contributions made under an industrial award) Downsizer contributions

-Under 60 Yes Yes Yes (from age 55)
+Under 55 Yes Yes No

-60 to 74 Yes Yes Yes
+55 to 74 Yes Yes Yes

 75 and over No Yes Yes

-$^{^{\}star}$ We can accept contributions up to 28 days after the end of the month in which you turn 75.
+\ We can accept contributions up to 28 days after the end of the month in which you turn 75.